-2. Shred chicken and pork with your KitchenAid.
+2. Shred chicken and pork with your KitchenAid stand mixer.

 3. Soften a stick of butter quickly with a heated glass.

-Pour boiling water into a glass to heat it up.
-Then, dump out the water and place it over the stick of butter.
-The butter will be softened within minutes without it completely melting.
+Pour boiling water into a heatproof glass to warm it up.
+Then dump out the water and place it over the stick of butter.
+The butter will soften within minutes without completely melting.

 4. Insert a plastic spoon into yogurt cups and freeze for easy yogurt pops.

-6. Add 1 teaspoon of white vinegar to 1 cup of whole milk when you don’t have buttermilk.
+6. Add one teaspoon of white vinegar to one cup of whole milk when you don’t have buttermilk.

 When you need buttermilk but don’t have any on hand, use vinegar and whole milk instead.
-Let the vinegar-milk solution stand 2-3 minutes before using.
+Add one tablespoon of white vinegar to enough milk to equal one cup of whole milk.
+Let the vinegar-milk solution stand two to three minutes before using.